RevoltSecurities/Subdominator/README.md

 ```

-## After deleting the old version of Subdominator you can install the Linux binary of latest version of Subdominator
+## After deleting the old version of Subdominator you can install the  latest version of Subdominator with new Instructions mentioned above

-### Abilities Of Subdominator Version1.0.3
+### Abilities Of Subdominator Version1.0.4

-- Now The Subdominator configuration yaml file  can store unlimited api keys for some services
+- Subdominator have upgraded with concurrency which better more faster now than before

-- OSINT mode bug fixed
+- Now The Subdominator configuration yaml file  can store unlimited api keys for all services

-- It have recursive mode when user enables the mode it enumerate recursively for wild cards
+- OSINT domains file mode bug fixed

-- Now Subdominator can enumerate Subdomains for domains in a text file
+- Recursive mode logical errors have been fixed with concurrency

-- New Mode Introduced for User, That Subdominator can now send notification to your pc or mobile
+- Now Subdominator can enumerate Subdomains for domains in a text file with more concurrency

-- Provided Linux executable file to execute anywhere in your Linux machiene
+- Any OS users of subdominator can run the subdominator anywhere in their system

 - Passive subdomain enumeration using multiple APIs and Open source interations